Everything to know about Star Trek: Discovery season 2

 Star Trek: Discovery brought the Trek franchise back to television, or at least smaller screens, after years off air.
 The series was announced as a prequel to the original Star Trek, and it takes place about 10 years before that series.
 The first season also gave the classic character Spock a half-sibling, a move many decried as rewriting established canon.

 The thing about canon, though, is that it can always evolve -- and Discovery continues to do just that.
 The first season gave us nearly unrecognizable Klingons, a revolutionary new mode of transportation thanks to mycelium spores, and Trek's first gay kiss.
 It also gave us a brand new show for fodder and growth about the massive Trek universes, be it Prime, Kelvin or other.
-And season two promises to engage audiences with even wilder avenues, and more mysteries.
+Tonight, ahead of season two, Star Trek: Short Treks premieres.
+Episode one is called "Runaway" and focuses on Ensign Sylvia Tilly (Mary Wiseman); subsequent episodes will premiere through December.

 When will season 2 premiere?

-Note: This piece was originally published Oct.
-2 and is updated we get more info or as we think of new questions that need answers.